-Dow BetaSeal U-400 (2-hour SDAT): Applicable to vehicles requiring a High Modulus, Non-Conductive urethane
+Dow BetaSeal U-400 (2-hour SDAT): For vehicles requiring a High Modulus, Non-Conductive (HMNC) urethane

-Dow BetaSeal Xpress30 (30-minute SDAT): Only a handful of auto glass companies in the DC area offer an SDAT this fast!
+Dow BetaSeal Xpress30 (30-minute SDAT): Also for vehicles requiring an HMNC urethane, but require a faster SDAT.
+Only a handful of auto glass companies in the DC area offer an SDAT this fast!

 Our Process: BetaClean, BetaPrime, BetaSeal, Repeat

-Properly cleaning and preparing the windshield for the adhesive is one of the most important, if not the most important, step in the installation process.
+Properly prepping the windshield for the adhesive is one of the most important – if not the most important – step in the installation process.
 To ensure a safe and long-lasting bond, we take a lengthy, multi-step process – because when it comes to the bond, technician convenience and speed should not be a factor.